Monnify/monnify-python/docs/monnify/collection/invoice.md

 ### Methods

 `cancel_invoice(self, invoice_reference, auth_token=None) ‑> tuple`
-:   Cancel an invoice.

-    This method cancels an invoice using the provided invoice reference.
+:   This method cancels an invoice using the provided invoice reference.

     Args:
         auth_token (str): The authentication token required for the API request.